shadel96/dsc-Terry_Stops_Analysis/README.md

 ![](./img/price_distribution.png)

-Howver, the initial target variable, 'Physical_Arrest', was challenging for the classification algorithms to predict with much efficiency.
+However, the initial target variable, 'Physical_Arrest', was challenging for the classification algorithms to predict with much efficiency.
 Nonetheless, futher steps were taken to improve these models, by attempting to tune their hyperparamaters.

 Finally, Machine Learning Pipelines were used to test different target variables from the data.
 These had mroe success than the previous, but still lacked results to make confident or impactful statements, for the time being.